stanwood/handbook/README.md

 ### Flights

-Every team member books and pays their flights, train rides or car trips themselves.
+Every team member books and pays their flights, train rides or car trips themselves in advance.

 ### Dinners